By Shreeja Sen

 Concerns regarding transparency and accountability of the judiciary are also ones that still need to be addressed.
 While some judges of the Supreme Court themselves agreed that court proceedings ought to have audio and video recording, there has been no such decision to enable implementation of the same.

 Last, and certainly not the least, this break from tradition along with other recent events like the case of a seven-judge bench hearing a contempt case against Justice C.K.
 Karnan, the question of the Memorandum of Procedure of judicial appointments, and the general lack of both transparency and inclusivity in the judiciary, must force the institution to introspect.
 Finally, as one of the pillars of democracy, the judiciary, with the Supreme Court in the lead, ought to find its moral compass arising out of the Constitution and as an institution of justice.

-(Smita Mutt is pursuing the Master’s Programme in Public Policy at National Law School of India University.
+(Shreeja Sen is is a 2017-19 participant of the Master Public Policy programme at National Law School of India University.
 She can be reached at firstname.lastname@example.org)

 Image source – http://ecourts.gov.in/koraput/supreme-court-india